mccornet/pl-900/01 - Introduction.md

 ## Putting it together

-Although we live in a data driven world, it can difficult to ***take advantage of the data*** you have access to.
+Although we live ***in a data driven world***, it can difficult to ***take advantage of the data*** you have access to.
 Sales, customer, and employee data should drive our business decisions.
 Microsoft Power Platform can add value by helping to analyze, act, and automate.

 - ***Act*** by building custom apps in ***Power Apps***,
 - ***Automate*** processes in ***Power Automate***